Studies in the Book of Daniel (Classic Reprint): A Discussion of the Historical Questions - Couverture souple

 Synopsis

-• Discussion of names, languages, and how terms for rulers and peoples were used in the ancient world
+• How terms for rulers and peoples reflect political realities of the ancient world

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.